pmaojo/ferrum/README.md

 Insert `// ⛳️ AI_FILL[task] --context NODE_ID` in your generated files and run the
 command above to let Ferrus ask the AI service for code based on your graph context.
+If the answer is empty you'll be prompted for a short description of `NODE_ID`.
+The information is sent back to the AI service and stored in Neo4j for next time.
 See [docs/graph-rag.md](docs/graph-rag.md) for more details.

 #### 9. Cross-compile the backend